 Okavango River Lodge

 Our destination for the evening was the Okavango River Lodge.
 This is on the other (northern) side of town, in the direction of Moremi and Chobe.
 It is not particularly well signposted, so we missed the indicated location and spent some time backtracking and searching.
-Finally, we found it, situated straight off the main road, an unassuming entrance gate that had a small sign next to it…
+Finally, we found an unassuming entrance gate that had a small sign next to it…

 What lay inside this property was pretty cool though.
-A lodge with bar and restaurant, chalets to rent and camp pitches.
-We, naturally, opted for a camp pitch – which was an area, shaded by trees, with room for about twenty vehicles.
-It is a dusty area with no grass, but with (charcoal) barbecue areas scattered around.
+A lodge with a bar and restaurant, chalets to rent and camp pitches.
+We naturally opted for a camp pitch – which was an area, shaded by trees, with room for about twenty vehicles.
+It is a dusty area with no grass but with (charcoal) barbecue areas scattered around.
 There are two ablution blocks, well-appointed and clean with hot showers available to wash the sweaty dust away.

 The bar and restaurant area is typically African with a large wooden bar and seating overlooking the dry riverbed.
-There has been a drought and the rain season was still to come.
+There had been a drought and the rain season was still to come.